-Estate liquidator (a good one)
+- Estate liquidator (a good one)

-Moving company specializing in senior moves
+- Moving company specializing in senior moves

 And third, learn more about ways to help people age in place.
 The vast majority of seniors don’t want to move.
-Many will do what they can to modify their home so that they can stay there as long as possible, so if they choose to do that…help them.
+Many will do what they can to modify their homes so that they can stay there as long as possible, so if they choose to do that…help them.
 Give them resources for home modifications and then stay in touch.

-Lastly…if you are an experienced real estate agent looking for a way to make a positive difference in the lives of others AND are attracted to the idea of serving senior adult home sellers, we invite you to join the Seniors Real Estate Community and become a Certified Senior Housing Professional.
+Lastly…if you are an experienced real estate agent looking for a way to make a positive difference in the lives of others AND are attracted to the idea of serving senior adult home sellers, we invite you to join the Seniors Real Estate Institute community and become a Certified Senior Housing Professional.